Words Through a Vent

 “But James.
 We’re all she has.
 How can we do this?
 I love you, and I want to spend my time with you openly, but I love her, too.”

 There was regret in his sigh and the words that followed.
 “If she cares about us, and you know she does, she won’t be selfish.
 We didn’t ask for this to happen and even tried to stop it.”
-More sounds of passion punctuated his angst while they drove nails into Lauren’s heart.
-Then he continued.
-“It will hurt at first, but she’s a reasonable human being.
-We can’t continue living a lie and wasting our lives trapped in the wrong combination.”

 Danika’s breathless voice rose slightly.
 “You’re delusional if you believe this won’t ruin the friendships we’ve treasured since high school.
 You’ve known her the longest.
-Do you really think she’ll stick around after being faced with our betrayal?”
-That’s when Lauren reached her threshold of pain, when the bile started its molten rise to her throat, choking her, and her first reaction was to head to a toilet.
+Do you really think she’ll stick around after our betrayal?”

-Lauren realized her skin was clammy, and she touched her hot face with icy fingers.
-Was this shock?
-She drew on the relief from making it to her car without being noticed to speed up her circulation as she sank into the leather seat, rubbing absently at her heart.
-She thanked the heavens the cycling studio had designed the locker room with a back exit.
+The only positive thing she could glom onto was that she’d made it to her car without being noticed.
+She sank deeper into her leather seat to make her presence less obvious and rubbed at her sore heart.
 How was she going to face them again?
 Should she confront them?
 She didn’t see that going well.
 She would make a fool out of herself and accomplish nothing.

 Her resentment flared.
 They were the ones who hid behind their lies.
 It should be them facing her and suffering through a confession.
 But her heart wouldn’t hold onto the anger, filling instead with hollow devastation, even as she attempted to contemplate a different future.
 Could she leave and start over somewhere else?
-None of them had lived anywhere but this small town.
-She didn’t think she had the skills to make new friends, find a new lover, because she had only ever needed the two people she left whispering together in the studio.

 “I’m not feeling well, my love.
 I’ll see you at home later.
-Enjoy dinner out with James, for both of us.”
+Enjoy dinner out with James—for both of us.”

 About the Creator